 Work Element 3 - This work element is comprised of transportation planning that directly supports the development of projects included in the Regional Transportation Plan (RTP) or the development of RTPs.
-Key studies included in Work Element 3 for FFY 2021 include:
+Key studies included in Work Element 3 for FFY 2022 include:

 - Task 3.1 Regional Bicycle and Pedestrian Planning supports local and regional Complete Streets planning to accommodate all modes of transportation.
-As part of this task, PVPC will develop a user survey of the Westfield Columbia River Greenway and Southwick Rail Trail. - Task 3.2 Transit System Surveys and Route Implementation works in cooperation with PVTA to survey, monitor, and assess the quality of their fixed route and paratransit services.
-A northern service area fixed route onboard customer survey started in the spring of 2020 will be finalized to assist in improving the quality of transit service in this area. - Task 3.3 Regional Freight Planning assists in the planning of the efficient movement of all forms of freight.
-This task will utilize safety and traffic count data to expand on the analysis started as part of the regional freight plan. - Task 3.4 Regional Congestion Management Process Project Development analyzes regional travel time data along major transportation corridors to confirm areas of congestions.
+As part of this task, PVPC will conduct a pedestrian safety study along Main and State Streets in the Town of Monson. - Task 3.2 Bike Share Implementation is an ongoing task to provide planning support to assist the regional bike share program, ValleyBike communities in its implementation and advancement.
+A summary of usage statistics for the 2021 calendar year will be developed as part of this report. - Task 3.3 Regional Freight Planning assists in the planning of the efficient movement of all forms of freight.
+This task will conduct an analysis of an existing low clearance railroad underpass at the intersection of Canal Street with Lyman Street in the City of Holyoke, MA. - Task 3.4 Regional Congestion Management Process Project Development analyzes regional travel time data along major transportation corridors to confirm areas of congestion.
 Staff will utilize data available through FHWA's National Performance Management Research Data Set (NPMRDS) to update the regional congested corridor ranking.
-The MPO will work with the JTC to identify a planning study to reduce congestion at a local bottleneck.
-This task also incorporates Intelligent Transportation System (ITS) related planning.
-A study of Main and Park Streets in the Town of Belchertown, MA is also included as part of this task - Task 3.5 Regional Pavement Management will analyze the data collected under Task 2.6 in the communities of Chester, Chesterfield, Cummington, Easthampton, Goshen, Hatfield, Huntington, Northampton, Plainfield, Westhampton, Williamsburg and Worthington. - Task 3.6 Regional Performance Measures Assessment is intended to focus on the federal planning emphasis area of "transitioning to performance-based planning and programming."
+Up to 5 locations will be identified based on their CMP ranking to perform an analysis of congestion. - Task 3.5 Regional Pavement Management will analyze the data collected under Task 2.5 in the communities of Brimfield, Hampden, Holland, Monson, Palmer, Springfield, Wales and Wilbraham. - Task 3.6 Regional Performance Measures Assessment is intended to focus on the federal planning emphasis area of "transitioning to performance-based planning and programming."
 Staff will continue to review and assess adopted regional performance targets and score projects for the TIP using the regional Transportation Evaluation Criteria.
-PM2 and PM3 targets will be updated in the fall of 2020 as part of this task.
+PM1 targets will be updated in February of 2022.
+PM2 and PM3 targets will be updated in the fall of 2022 as part of this task.